-Dr. Gene Arnold: So those disorders need to be treated?
+Dr. Gene Arnold: So, both disorders need to be treated?

 People often think about and ask about the other medications for treating ADHD and autism spectrum disorder.
 Unfortunately, we don't have a lot of information about how amphetamine or dextroamphetamine will work in kids with ADHD plus autism spectrum disorder.
 So it's hard to make definitive statements.
-We do have some really good studies though, to look at how atomoxetine works, that medication is also known as Strattera, and how alpha-agonist medications such as guanfacine work, although we have much less data than we have with methylphenidate.
-So for treatment of ADHD symptoms and autism spectrum disorder, experts recommend that you try a stimulant medication first with most data behind methylphenidate, and then think about trying atomoxetine or guanfacine if the stimulant doesn't work.
+We do have some really good studies, though, to look at how atomoxetine works (that medication is also known as Strattera), and how alpha-agonist medications such as guanfacine work, although we have much less data than we have with methylphenidate.
+So for treatment of ADHD symptoms and autism spectrum disorder, experts recommend that you first try a stimulant medication first, with most data behind methylphenidate, and then think about trying atomoxetine or guanfacine if the stimulant doesn't work.

 Dr. Gene Arnold: How are the actions different from atomoxetine, for example, from stimulants?
 With stimulants, you tend to see the effect of the given dose right away within a day or two.
 How about atomoxetine?

 Dr. Tanya Froehlich: Well, I did want to talk a little bit about ADHD treatment when kids have tics or Tourette syndrome.
 This is another situation that can happen with some frequency.
 Now, people often wonder, "What exactly is a tic?
 Does my child have tics?"
-So I just want to take a few minutes to talk about that or a few seconds.
-So tics are short acting sudden or repeated muscle movements.
-Those are called motor tics or short acting sudden or repeated sounds that kids make like grunting, sniffing or throat clearing.
-And these are called vocal tics.
+So I just want to take a few minutes to talk about that for a few seconds.
+So, tics are short-acting sudden or repeated muscle movements.
+Those are called motor tics or short-acting sudden or repeated sounds that kids make like grunting, sniffing, or throat clearing, and these are called vocal tics.
 Tourette syndrome is diagnosed when kids have both motor and vocal tics for least a year.
-Now, among children with ADHD-
+Now, among children with ADHD—

 Dr. Gene Arnold: Does that have to be continuous over the whole year?